17 Fun Things to Do in Brattleboro, VT (Food, Art, and the Outdoors)

 You’ll find several trail options to choose from with various difficulty levels.
 The Anne Stokes Loop Trail is a two-mile hike perfect for hikers who want a less intensive experience.

-The trail features a scenic view of Indian Pond at about 0.5 miles, and also goes past the ruins of Madam Sherri’s “castle,” a crumbling stone structure reminiscent of the ancient castle ruins found across Europe.
+The trail offers a scenic view of Indian Pond at about 0.5 miles and also passes the ruins of Madam Sherri’s “castle,” a crumbling stone structure reminiscent of ancient castle ruins found across Europe.

-For a more difficult hike, you can check out the Wantastiquet Mountain trail, a 3-mile round trip hike leading to a gorgeous overlook of the Connecticut River Valley with Mount Monadnock rising in the distance.
+For a more challenging hike, check out the Wantastiquet Mountain trail, a 3-mile round-trip that leads to a gorgeous overlook of the Connecticut River Valley, with Mount Monadnock rising in the distance.

 Visit Scott Farm Orchard